NetPlus® Recycled Fishing Nets

 Since 2014, Patagonia has supported Bureo’s development of NetPlus through Tin Shed Ventures®, Patagonia’s venture capital fund.
 Today, NetPlus is used in a range of products from Patagonia's hat brims and jackets to Costa sunglasses and Futures surf fins—even Jenga games.

-By turning fishing nets into hat brims and fabric, we have helped keep more than 884 metric tons of plastic waste out of the world’s oceans.
+By turning fishing nets into hat brims and fabric, we have helped divert more than 935 metric tons of plastic waste into durable products.
 While hat brims were fairly straightforward, our material developers had to work closely with our supply-chain partners to figure out a way to chemically transform the plastic in the fishing nets into a high-quality yarn that can be used in our garments, too.
 Now we have.
-This Fall 2022 season, 344 metric tons of nets will be woven into Patagonia clothing.
+This Spring 2023 season, 37 metric tons of nets will be woven into Patagonia clothing.

-By developing NetPlus materials with Bureo, we have supported the collection and recycling of more than 400 tons of discarded fishing nets.
-We will continue to incorporate NetPlus material into more Patagonia products over the next few years.
+By developing NetPlus® material with Bureo, we have supported the collection and recycling of more than 1,000 tons of discarded fishing nets.
+We will continue to incorporate NetPlus into more Patagonia products over the next few years.